Yongle Emperor

-The Yongle Emperor (2 May 1360 – 12 August 1424), personal name Zhu Di, was the third emperor of the Ming dynasty, reigning from 1402 to 1424.
+The Yongle Emperor (2 May 1360 – 12 August 1424), personal name Zhu Di, was the third emperor of the Ming dynasty of China, reigning from 1402 to 1424.
 He was the fourth son of the Hongwu Emperor, the founder of the dynasty.

 In 1370, Zhu Di was granted the title of Prince of Yan.
-By 1380, he had relocated to Beijing and was responsible for protecting the northeastern borderlands.
+By 1380, he had relocated to Beiping (present-day Beijing) and was responsible for protecting the northeastern borderlands.
 In the 1380s and 1390s, he proved himself to be a skilled military leader, gaining popularity among soldiers and achieving success as a statesman.
-In 1399, he rebelled against his nephew, the Jianwen Emperor, and launched a civil war known as the Jingnan campaign, or the "campaign to clear away disorders".
+In 1399, he rebelled against his nephew, the Jianwen Emperor, and launched a civil war known as the Jingnan campaign.
 After three years of intense fighting, he emerged victorious and declared himself emperor in 1402.

-The Yongle Emperor's reign is often referred to as the "second founding" of the Ming dynasty, as he made significant changes to his father's political policies.
-Upon ascending the throne, he faced the aftermath of a civil war that had devastated the rural areas of northern China and weakened the economy due to a lack of manpower.
-In order to stabilize and strengthen the economy, the Emperor first had to suppress any resistance.
-He purged the state administration of supporters of the Jianwen Emperor as well as corrupt and disloyal officials.
-The government also took action against secret societies and bandits.
-To boost the economy, the Emperor promoted food and textile production and utilized uncultivated land, particularly in the prosperous Yangtze Delta region.
-Additionally, he made the decision to elevate Beijing to a second capital in 1403, reducing the significance of Nanjing.
-The construction of the new capital, which took place from 1407 to 1420, employed hundreds of thousands of workers daily.
-At the heart of Beijing was the official Imperial City, with the Forbidden City serving as the palace residence for the Emperor and his family.
-The Emperor also oversaw the reconstruction of the Grand Canal, which was crucial for supplying the capital and the armies in the north.